port-experimental/datalake-entities-exporter/README.md

 - Support for all Port data types
 - Configurable search queries for each blueprint
 - Automatic table creation and updates with configurable migration modes
-- Automatic handling of BigQuery streaming buffer conflicts
+- Automatic pagination handling for large result sets
+- Progress updates during export
 - Logging of export progress and errors

 ## Notes